Snow-Okami/bolt_tutorial/chapter1.md

 ![](images/img3.png)

-Inside the *bolt\_tutorial/scenes* folder there is an preexisting level we are going to use, you are free to make your own before we continue.
+Inside the *bolt\_tutorial/scenes* folder there is a preexisting level we are going to use, you are free to make your own before we continue.
 If you chose to use our level, copy the scene at *bolt\_tutorial/scenes/Level1.unity* into your own *tutorial/Scenes* folder and rename it *Level2.unity*.
 Our level looks like this.

 ![](images/img2.png)

-We also need a *MainMenu* scene so that we have an easy way of starting our game while developing it, Bolt comes with a simple script which helps us do this.
-Create a new scene, on the Main Camera in the empty scene attach the script found in *bolt/scripts/BoltInit.cs*, save this scene to *tutorial/Scenes/MainMenu.unity*
+We also need a *MainMenu* scene so that we have an easy way of starting our game while developing it; Bolt comes with a simple script which helps us do this.
+Create a new scene; on the Main Camera in the empty scene attach the script found in *bolt/scripts/BoltInit.cs*, save this scene to *tutorial/Scenes/MainMenu.unity*

 ![](images/img4.png)